cleder/awesome-python-testing/README.md

 - [Golem](https://github.com/golemhq/golem) - Golem is a test framework and a complete tool for browser automation.
 Tests can be written with code in Python, codeless using the web IDE, or both.
 - [selene](https://github.com/yashaka/selene) - User-oriented Web UI browser tests in Python (Selenide port).
 - [pytest-ui-automatic](https://github.com/moyu6027/pytest-ui-automatic) - Playwright Python tool practice pytest pytest-bdd screen-play page-object allure cucumber-report.
+- [flybirds](https://github.com/ctripcorp/flybirds/) - Flybirds is a front-end UI automation test framework based on BDD mode, providing a series of out-of-the-box tools and complete documentation.

 ## Rest API Testing